On this page

 How long do we retain information?

-Currently we keep adult health records for a minimum of eight years, maternity records are kept for a minimum of 25 years and children’s records until their 26th birthday.
+The TRUST keeps adult health records for a minimum of eight years, maternity records are kept for a minimum of 25 years and children’s records until their 26th birthday.

 We keep CCTV images for 28 days from the day of capture.